utsecnet/PAW/Active Directory/README.md

 DOMAIN.COM
 └── Company
     ├── Computers
+    │   ├── Disabled-Computers - - - Will hold all disabled computer accounts
     │   └── Location A
     │       ├── PAW
     │       │   ├── Tier 0   - - - - Will hold Tier 0 PAWs (for domain admins)